 - 3. There shall be no injection of any fluids after 1 June 2030. - 4.
 The consent holder shall at all times adopt the best practicable option, as defined in Section 2 of the Resource Management Act 1991, to prevent or minimise any actual or likely adverse effect on the environment. - 5.
-The injection of fluids shall be confined to the Urenui Formation, and be injected at a minimum depth of 1,300 metres true vertical depth below ground level. - 6.
-The consent holder shall ensure that the discharge authorised by this consent does not result in the fracturing of the geological seals confining the injection zone. - 7.
+The injection of fluids shall be confined to the Urenui Formation, deeper than 1,300 metres true vertical depth. - 6.
+The volume discharged shall not exceed 200 cubic metres per day. - 7.
+The injection pressure at the wellhead shall not exceed 4,000 psi (276 bars).
+If exceeded, the injection operation shall be ceased immediately and the Chief Executive of the Taranaki Regional Council informed immediately. - 8.
 The consent holder shall ensure that the exercise of this consent does not result in contaminants reaching any useable fresh water (groundwater or surface water).
-Useable fresh groundwater is defined as any groundwater having a TDS concentration of less than 1,000 mg/L.
+Useable fresh groundwater is defined as any groundwater having a TDS concentration of less than 1,000 mg/l.

-- 8. Only the following types of fluid may be discharged:
+- 9. Once the consent is exercised, the consent holder shall keep daily records of the:

-- (a) produced water;
+- (a) injection hours;

-- (b) well drilling fluids; and
+- (b) volume of fluid discharged; and

-- (c) well workover fluids, including hydraulic fracturing fluids.
+- (c) maximum and average injection pressure.

-- 9. For each waste stream arriving on site for discharge, the consent holder shall characterise the fluids by recording the following information:
+- 10. For each waste stream arriving on site for discharge, the consent holder shall characterise the fluids by recording the following information:

-- (a) type of fluid (as listed in condition 8);
+- (a) type of fluid;

 - (b) source of fluid (site name and company);

 - (c) an analysis of a representative sample of the fluid for:

 - (i) pH;

-- (ii) conductivity;
+- (ii) conductivity

 - (iii) suspended solids concentration;

 - (iv) temperature;

 - (v) salinity;

 - (vi) chloride concentration; and

 - (vii) total hydrocarbon concentration.

-The analysis required by condition 9(c) above is not necessary if a sample of the same type of fluid, from the same source, has been taken, analysed and provided to the Chief Executive, Taranaki Regional Council within the previous 6 months.
+The analysis required by condition 10 above is not necessary if a sample of the same type of fluid, from the same source, has been taken, analysed and provided to the Chief Executive, Taranaki Regional Council within the previous 6 months.